How ETS Protects the Integrity of the TOEFL® Test

 - Showing ETS-approved forms of identification that contain a photograph and signature; some locations require an ID with an electronic chip

 - Providing handwriting and signature samples

-- Taking digital photos at the center and embedding those images into the score reports
+- Having their photos taken at the center and embedded into their score reports

 To reinforce these procedures, test takers are encouraged to watch our TOEFL iBT Testing Site video (Flash) for a preview of what to expect on test day.

-After checking into the test center, test takers:
+After checking in at the test center, test takers:

-- Are prohibited from bringing items into the test center that could be used as a testing aid or to collect, share or collaborate on test content.
+- Are prohibited from bringing items into the testing room that could be used as a testing aid or to collect, share or collaborate on test content.

 - Have no access to personal items such as electronic devices, books, handbags and backpacks, all of which are stored separately from the test takers to maintain security.

-- Must have their identity verified by the test center administrator using the digital photo taken at check-in before starting the test.
+- Must have their identity verified by the test center administrator before starting the test, using the digital photo taken at check-in.

 - Must present their identification to the test center administrator and have their identity verified upon returning from breaks.